--If you purchase a blueprint, you will get access to all of the Posture & Build lessons – you can start working through them right away, or wait until your blueprint comes back – your choice
+-If you purchase a blueprint, you will get access to all of the Posture Lessons until your blueprint is completed

 -If you are a member, you have access to all of the lessons immediately